D-singh121/context-pract/README.md

-Learn context Api with 2 completed project . major project is  TodoList .
+Learn context Api with 2 completed project . major project is  TodoList and bgChanger